snehadasa/Graphit/README.md

 ## The Team

 This is my solo project.
-I got this idea when i was searching ideas about my portfolio project and thought to do a price trackr tool and also thought why not do it for an Indian website.
+I got this idea when i was searching ideas about my portfolio project and thought to do a price tracker tool and I did it for an Indian ecommerce website called Flipkart.

 **Sneha Dasa Lakshminath** [@snehadasa](https://twitter.com/DasaSneha) - Former junior architect.
 Passionate Software Engineer in progress.